Why fleeing the city to escape disease and crime is a huge mistake.

 The next most important element in fighting disease is education.
 Here's how this correlates with better health: better educated people think critically and consider where information is coming from.
 They value professional research and don't easily fall prey to stupid online memes when making decisions.
 They're also more likely to take an active role in their healthcare decisions.

 By providing universal education, we would have more educated people and therefore better health outcomes.
-In addition, as explained in Episode Four, Edenicity would provide a far better diet, significantly more exercise and dramatically less pollution than modern cities.
-So we have up with much stronger immune systems, which means less chance of getting sick and less severe illness when we do.
+In addition, as explained in Episode 4, Edenicity would provide a far better diet, significantly more exercise and dramatically less pollution than modern cities.
+So we end up with much stronger immune systems, which means less chance of getting sick and less severe illness when we do.
 This also makes free universal health care much easier to fund.
 And universal health care means that fewer people would die for lack of care.

 Edenicity’s family cafe culture reduces risky behaviors such as smoking and drinking to excess, and increases social capital, meaning that people watch out for each other.
 The design is inherently intergenerational, and that decreases risks to the elderly, and in episode 16, I go into specific disease fighting strategies for Edenicity including its food system and public transport system.